Wednesday, December 2

 Although isolation may help you finish your manuscript, it takes a team to bring that story into publication.
 Author Emily Temple, agent Claudia Ballard, and editor Jessica Willliams discuss the acquisition of Temple’s debut novel, The Lightness, and its editing.
 Behind the stages of writing, pitching, and revising is an unseen journey.

 Hailed as a “whip-smart and transcendently wise” debut by author Jenny Offill, Temple’s novel offers readers a stylish, stunningly precise, and suspenseful meditation on adolescent desire, female friendship, and the female body that shimmers with rage, wit, and fierce longing.

 Moderator: Jenny Tinghui Zhang, Prose Editor, The Adroit Journal.
-Panelists: Claudia Ballard, Literary Agent, William Morris Endeavor; Emily Temple, author of The Lightness; Jessica Williams, Executive Editor, Harper Collins/William Marrow.
+Panelists: Claudia Ballard, Literary Agent, William Morris Endeavor; Emily Temple, author of The Lightness; Jessica Williams, Executive Editor, Harper Collins/William Morrow.

 Two Agent Pitch Sessions.
 Meet with agents from the Association of Author’s Representatives for two quick-pitch sessions.
 Each session is 6 minutes long.
 All pitches are verbal and do not include a manuscript review.
 Please note that we will do our best to pair participants with agents who represent related genres.
 Although we cannot accommodate requests for specific agents or specific meeting times, we encourage you to let us know who you prefer to meet or not meet and days that you would prefer to have the meetings.
 Each registration is limited to two meetings per writer.